Looking for the cheapest time to fly to China? Let me help you save a few bucks!

 What is the cheapest Chinese airline?

 Low cost carriers that have international flights include Spring Airlines and Beijing Capital Airlines, but there’s also Scoot which is Singaporean based and flies into China.
-Domestic flights in China are often very cheap with most airlines, especially Spring Airlines.
+Domestic flights in China are often cheap especially Spring Airlines.

 What is the most expensive Chinese airline?